Audiology Post-Baccalaureate Program

 Required communication sciences and disorders courses

-You typically take the courses in the following sequence.
-However, other options are available depending on your needs.
-You should meet with Dr. Stephanie Richards, post-baccalaureate advisor, or Dr. Shannon Palmer, Audiology Division Director, to learn more about the program and plan your schedule.
-Following this meeting, you will be added to a Blackboard shell where you can access the application for continuing with the second semester of courses as well as other important advising information.
+There are four required courses in the audiology post-baccalaureate program.
+You should meet with Dr. Stephanie Richards, post-baccalaureate advisor, or Dr. Yunfang Zheng, Audiology Division Director, to learn more about the program and plan your schedule.
+Following this meeting, you will be added to a Blackboard shell where you can access important advising information.

 Courses for certification

 It is also recommended that post-baccalaureate students intending to pursue a graduate degree in audiology consider taking the courses in the following areas (if you haven’t already).
 While the American Speech-Language-Hearing Association (ASHA) does not currently require these courses for certification as an audiologist, they are required for speech-language pathologists.
-It is very possible, in the future, that audiologists will be required to meet ASHA standards for certification.
+It is very possible, in the future, that audiologists will be required to complete these courses for ASHA certification.

 Coursework requirementRecommended courses